Illarion-eV/Illarion-Lua/source/includes/_introduction.md

 # Introduction

-Illarion game content like items, npcs, quests, etc. is defined in scripts written in
+Illarion game content like items, NPCs, quests, etc. is defined in scripts written in
 <a target="_blank" rel="noopener noreferrer" href='https://www.lua.org/manual/5.2/'>Lua 5.2</a>
 with Illarion specific extensions.
 This document describes these extensions.
 Those scripts can be found in the
 <a target="_blank" rel="noopener noreferrer" href='https://github.com/Illarion-eV/Illarion-Content'>